aloisdg/Gravimage/README.md

 # Gravimage

 A tiny client for [Gravatar](https://secure.gravatar.com/).
-It just converts an email to an image url.
+It simply converts an email to an image url.
 Get the last release of Gravimage on [NuGet](https://www.nuget.org/packages/Gravimage/) or on [GitHub](https://github.com/aloisdg/Gravimage/releases).

 ## Demo